 The Sitecore IP Geolocation module is fully compatible with Sitecore Experience Management (CMS-only mode).

 To activate the Sitecore IP Geolocation Service on Sitecore XP

 Your IP Geolocation service subscription is connected to your unique Sitecore License ID.
 This means that if you update your license ID (for example, when you use a new license.xml), you must reactivate your IP Geolocation subscription.

 Subscribe to the Sitecore IP Geolocation Service

-- Go to the Sitecore Launchpad, App Center and log in
+- On the Sitecore Launchpad, click App Center and log in.

 - Click Sitecore IP Geolocation Service.